jeffreyhwatson/online_outcomes/README.md

 - 2030-5402 Total: Heavy

 ![graph6](./reports/figures/outcomes_sumact.png)
-A Chi-Squared test was performed and it was found that activity level and outcome are not independent(p value= 0.0).
+A Chi-Squared test was performed, and it was found that activity level and outcome are not independent (p value= 0.0).
 Light activity levels contribute negatively to Distinction and  Pass, while they contributes positively to Withdrawn and Fail.
 Conversely,  Medium and Heavy activity levels contribute positively to Distinction and Pass, while they contribute negatively to Withdrawn and Fail.

-**`activity_level` has a large effect size on all of the outcomes, and has the largest effect sizes of all the features tested.**
+**Activity level has a large effect size on all of the outcomes, and has the largest effect sizes of all the features tested.**

 ## Recommendation
 Counsel students to maintain a medium or higher activity levels, and initiate an automated reminder system that triggers when students fall below a predetermined activity level.
 Also, implement an web design assessment and A/B testing program with the goal of identifying ways of driving up student engagement.
 As noted in the study above, the main worry of over 70\% of college students is remaining egaged with their material online, and according to these activity level findings, they are right to be concerned.